jorisvink/tier6/README.md

 sent to peers on which the destination MAC address has been seen as a source earlier, acting like a soft-switch.

-This is still a work in progress.
+Tier6 is only L2, it does not autoconfigure your interfaces.

+You are in charge of that.

 ## Building